json-api-dotnet/JsonApiDotNetCore/docs/usage/resource-graph.md

 _NOTE: prior to v4 this was called the `ContextGraph`_

-The `ResourceGraph` is a map of all the json:api resources and their relationships that your API serves.
+The `ResourceGraph` is a map of all the JSON:API resources and their relationships that your API serves.

 It is built at app startup and available as a singleton through Dependency Injection.